In order to register for your Upper secondary and Advanced Level exams, follow these simple steps to finalize your registration:

 Step three: Upload the below required documents on the form:

-Step four: We will review your registration and issue an invoice accordingly.
+Step four: We will review your registration and contact you if needed.

 Step five: Finalize your payment (electronic payment/bank transfer only).
 You are registered! and will receive your statement of entry within 24 hours.